FarsanBaloo/DVA476/README.md

 * Feature extraction significantly reduced ANN complexity (from 1.6M → 20K parameters).
 * CNNs generalized better on spatially complex datasets such as COIL-100.
 * ANNs performed well on simpler patterns when properly regularized.
-* Each component (BatchNorm, Dropout, Pooling) is critical for stable training.
-* CNNs required more computation but could be optimized with architectures like MobileNet or EfficientNet.